pythlaon/sql-data-warehouse-project/README.md

 This script truncates and reloads the Bronze Layer tables from CSV files located in the `datasets/` folder.
 All paths are **relative** to the project root, making it portable and easy to reuse.

+## Silver Layer Transformer
+This script transforms data from the Bronze layer into a cleaned and conformed Silver layer.
+It standardizes formats, deduplicates records, validates values, and applies business rules to prepare data for analytic consumption.
 ---

 ## 📊 Analytics & Reporting